Maersk says Brazil offices searched in Petrobras corruption probe

 The company said it will cooperate fully with the authorities but declined to comment further.

-Brazil federal prosecutors said earlier on Wednesday that Maersk, Tide Maritime and Ferchem were targets in the latest phase of a wide-ranging corruption probe for alleged graft involving shipping contracts with state-run oil firm Petrobras .
-(Reporting by Jacob Gronholt-Pedersen; Editing by Susan Fenton)
+Brazil federal prosecutors said earlier on Wednesday that Maersk, Tide Maritime and Ferchem were targets in the latest phase of a wide-ranging corruption probe for alleged graft involving shipping contracts with state-run oil firm Petrobras.